unilaiva/unilaiva-songbook/README.md

 ### Option ONE: use the script with Docker (preferred) ###

+Execute the compilation script **without** `--no-docker` argument.

-This guarantees the best results, as the container has all the correct packages installed and configured correctly.
-Execute the compilation script with `--docker` argument.
+This guarantees the best results, as the actual compiling is done in a Docker container that has all the correct packages installed and configured correctly.

+Note that the first run will take a long time, as the Docker container is built and all the required software installed into it.
+Subsequent runs will use the already built container.

 ##### Requirements #####

-This method requires only Docker and bash to be installed on your system.
+This method requires the following software installed on your system:
+  * `docker`
+  * `bash` (installed by default on most systems)
+  * `git` (recommended for initially retrieving the songbook source)

 ##### Example: on Debian or Ubuntu, using Docker #####